How to upholster a simple armless chair

 4. Carefully remove old fabric using diagonal pliers and a flathead screwdriver.
 In most cases this means removing the bottom panel first and then the back panel.
 Write the order down, and keep taking photos.
 Keep fabric for reference.

-5. Using the old fabric as a guide, cut out new fabric pieces with fabric scissors, adding 5cm pulling allowance all around.
-Label pieces on the back with tailors chalk.
+5. Using the old fabric as a guide, cut out new fabric pieces with fabric scissors, adding a 5cm pulling allowance all around.
+Label pieces on the back with tailor's chalk.
 For a simple chair you’ll cut out three pieces of fabric: seat, inside back and outside back.

-6. Secure seat fabric onto seat with a staple gun and 10mm staples.
-Start with centre front, then staple centre back, then centre sides.
+6. Secure seat fabric onto the seat with a staple gun and 10mm staples.
+Start with the centre front, then staple the centre back, then the centre sides.
 Do not staple too close to the corners at this stage.

 7. “Release cuts” are needed so the fabric can be pushed around corners of leg posts.
 To do these, cut in from the edge of the fabric to the point where the fabric hits the post.

-9. Repeat steps 6 and 8 for inside back, making sure to work out from centre of each edge.
+9. Repeat steps 6 and 8 for the inside back, making sure to work out from the centre of each edge.

 10. Add buttons now if you wish, using a long button needle and tough nylon twine.

-11. If using decorative dome-head nails to secure fabric to outside back, lay fabric over back of chair, making sure it’s straight.
-Fold top and side edges of fabric under and carefully hammer a decorative nail into top two corners.
-Staple bottom edge underneath chair.
+11. If using decorative dome-head nails to secure the fabric to the outside back, lay the fabric over the back of the chair, making sure it’s straight.
+Fold the top and side edges of the fabric under and carefully hammer a decorative nail into the top two corners.
+Staple the bottom edge underneath the chair.
 Carefully hammer decorative nails evenly around the rest of the fabric to secure it.
-Alternatively, use decorative nail strip.
+Alternatively, use decorative nail strips.

-12. To add dustcloth lay black fabric under base of chair and fold edges under.
-Staple cloth in place, starting from centre of each side and working out to the corners.
+12. To add a dustcloth lay black fabric under the base of the chair and fold the edges under.
+Staple cloth in place, starting from the centre of each side and working out to the corners.
 Cut release cuts if necessary to fit around the legs.

 Reupholstering an armless chair is a great DIY project for beginners.
 With a few basic tools and some quality fabric, you can transform an old chair into a stylish piece of furniture that you'll be proud to show off.